 Certain regulations do apply on moving a body, embalming and a transit permit are required as well as specific containers to hold the casket.
 The deceased can only be transported in a “closed vehicle designed exclusively for the transportation of dead human bodies” [Statute 51 §107].
 Shipping a body can be quite expensive, so the other alternative you have is to have the body cremated at the place of death, and then transport back the cremated remains.
 Cremated remains can be shipped through the US Postal Service for between $25 – $75.

 Visit our section on Funeral Shipping to find out more.

 Who should I contact if I have a complaint about a funeral home in Louisiana?

-Hopefully you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated in their vocation.
-Unfortunately though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
-In this case you should make your complaint in writing to the Louisiana State Board of Embalmers and Funeral Directors who regulate and license funeral businesses in Louisiana.
-They can be contacted at: 3500 N. Causeway Blvd.
+Hopefully, you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated to their vocation.
+Unfortunately, though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
+In this case, you should make your complaint in writing to the Louisiana State Board of Embalmers and Funeral Directors who regulate and license funeral businesses in Louisiana.
+They can be contacted at 3500 N. Causeway Blvd.
 Suite 1232, Metairie, LA 70002 Toll-free Phone: (888) 508-9083.
 The complaint affidavit can be downloaded here: